TuviaNewman/ModelsFromScratch/models_from_scratch/Supervised_Learning/README.md

 On a more technical note, for all models we follow the standard sklearn api (fit, predict, predict_proba, etc).
 We also assume correctness of passed parameters as models were built in order to gain a better understanding and not to serve functional uses in production based systems.

+I have numbered the notebooks here because the Data Science best practices natuarally build one on top of the other.
+However for the algorithms themselves each notebook is stand alone.

 Enjoy!